 We had a wonderful day with Sinda – if you want to do the same (and hopefully you’ll be luckier than us with the weather) here’s his website http://www.walkwithme.ba/

 20) Taste local products

-, created by a local cheese maker named Miro.
+Discovering local food was a big part of our trip to Herzegovina, and for this we must thank Udruzenje Selo u Srcu, an association whose name means ‘heart of the village’, created by a local cheese maker named Miro.
 The aim of the association is to preserve and promote local food and traditions, and share it with visitors.
 Miro organises tastings of local products in the association’s space in Tuli, just 10 minutes drive from Trebinje.
 We enjoyed a massive spread that included a cheese and egg pie made by Miro’s mother, some of Miro’s very own cheese and pršut from the village, as well as some tasty pickled peppers and some local red wine.